asm4/foobar/README.md

 # Level 3
-Level 3's first challenge is [Queue To Do](src/main/java/google/foobar/level3/QueueToDo.java) you can read about the challenge here [README.md](src/main/java/google/foobar/level3/README.md).
+Level 3's first challenge is [Queue To Do](src/main/java/google/foobar/level3/QueueToDo.java) and the second challend is [BombBaby](src/main/java/google/foobar/level3/BombBaby.java) you can read about the challenges here [README.md](src/main/java/google/foobar/level3/README.md).